Skip to main content

 Smoking causes cancer

-Smoking causes cancer of the lung, mouth, throat, voice box, oesophagus, pancreas, bladder, kidney, liver, cervix, ureter, nose, nasal sinuses, stomach and bowel.
-Smoking also causes acute myeloid leukaemia and increases breast cancer risk.
+Smoking causes cancer of the lung, mouth, throat, voice box, oesophagus, pancreas, bladder, kidney, liver, cervix, ureter, nose, nasal sinuses, stomach, and bowel.
+Smoking also causes cancer of the blood (acute myeloid leukaemia) and increases breast cancer risk.

 Smoking worsens mental health and mood